SurniaUlula/wpsso-organization/readme.txt

 Add Local SEO Place / Location information to your Schema Organization markup.

-Select a different Publisher for your Schema Article markup.
+Select a different Publisher for your Schema Article markup (WPSSO JSON Pro extension required).

-Select an Organizer or Performer for the Schema Event markup.
+Select an Organizer or Performer for the Schema Event markup (WPSSO JSON Pro extension required).

-Select a Hiring Organization for the Schema Job Posting markup.
+Select a Hiring Organization for the Schema Job Posting markup (WPSSO JSON Pro extension required).

 **WPSSO ORG is *incredibly fast* and coded for performance:**